Being unwell is not desirable for anyone, but for athletes there are extra reasons to stay healthy.

 How does Nutrition Influence Immunity?

-Adequate nutrition is vital to allowing the body’s defences to clear viruses, bacteria and pathogens.
+Adequate nutrition is vital to allowing the body’s defenses to clear viruses, bacteria and pathogens.
 Adequate energy supplies are required from the macronutrients glucose, amino acids and fatty acids.
 Amino acids are also needed for the production of immunoglobulins and cytokines, and the synthesis of other proteins.
-Some micronutrients (e.g. zinc, iron and magnesium) play an important role in nucleotide and nucleic acid synthesis, others (Vit C & E) can defend against antioxidant tissue damage.
+Some micro-nutrients (e.g. zinc, iron and magnesium) play an important role in nucleotide and nucleic acid synthesis, others (Vit C & E) can defend against antioxidant tissue damage.
 Vitamin D can directly influence immune cell functions by regulating gene expression.

 Restricting energy intake can influence immunity via the activation and increase in stress hormones.
-In the short term stress can enhance immune responses, because cortisol, a stress hormone is known to have anti-inflammatory properties.
-However long term stress can suppress or dysregulate the immune response by altering the cytokine balance, inducing inflammation, as well as suppressing immunoprotective cells.
-There are very complex mechanisms at play, but basically, some short term energy restrictions for performance benefits are not harmful to immunity, but ongoing severe restrictions for long periods can be.
+In the short term, stress can enhance immune responses because cortisol, a stress hormone is known to have anti-inflammatory properties.
+However, long-term stress can suppress or dysregulate the immune response by altering the cytokine balance, inducing inflammation, as well as suppressing immunoprotective cells.
+There are very complex mechanisms at play, but basically, some short-term energy restrictions for performance benefits are not harmful to immunity, but ongoing severe restrictions for long periods can be.